ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_9.rst

 - Deprecated the env var ``ANSIBLE_COLLECTIONS_PATHS``, use the singular form ``ANSIBLE_COLLECTIONS_PATH`` instead
 - Support for Windows Server 2012 and 2012 R2 has been removed as the support end of life from Microsoft is October 10th 2023.
 These versions of Windows will no longer be tested in this Ansible release and it cannot be guaranteed that they will continue to work going forward.
 - ``STRING_CONVERSION_ACTION`` config option is deprecated as it is no longer used in the Ansible Core code base.
-- the 'smart' option for setting a connection plugin is being removed as it is main purpose (choosing between ssh and paramiko) is now irrelevant.
+- the 'smart' option for setting a connection plugin is being removed as it's main purpose (choosing between ssh and paramiko) is now irrelevant.
 - vault and unfault filters - the undocumented ``vaultid`` parameter is deprecated and will be removed in ansible-core 2.20.
 Use ``vault_id`` instead.
 - yum_repository - deprecated parameter 'keepcache' (https://github.com/ansible/ansible/issues/78693).